Turkey Slicing: A Content Marketing Thanksgiving Tradition

 To this day, I still call repurposed content “turkey slices.”
 Even though it sounds weird to carve turkey slices off a Big Rock, that’s the way we roll.

 This infographic shows some of the creative ways you can take your existing content, add a few fresh ingredients, and delight a whole new audience.

 To get your creative juices flowing, here are stellar examples of each of these turkey slice types:

 This is the simplest way to repurpose Big Rock content.
 We make sure to turn each eBook we do into multiple blog posts.
-You can add value by focusing on one part of the eBook and expanding on it, like we did with this post on targeting that supports our Spotlight on Best Practices eBook.
+You can add value by focusing on one part of the eBook and expanding on it, like we did with this post on sourcing quality images that supports our LinkedIn Company Pages playbook.

 It makes sense to keep your Big Rock gated for a while as it’s easier to generate leads with a gated asset.
 After demand starts to dip, though, it makes sense to release it as an ungated asset, too.
 SlideShare is a good platform to host it, because you will still have access to robust analytics to see who is viewing and sharing the content.
 You can even add a contact form to your SlideShare to collect a few extra leads.

 You can also use SlideShare to drive traffic to the Big Rock by making a SlideShare of just one part, then adding a CTA at the end.
-That’s what we did with this slice of our Spotlight on Best Practices eBook, pulling in over 2,000 views:
+That’s what we did with this slice of our Solving for ROI guide, pulling in over 3,000 views:

-For our Trading Eights series, I shot all the video with a couple of lights, a tripod, and an inexpensive camera.
-The investment was small, and I don’t have a huge amount of experience in directing video.
+For our Sales and Marketing video series, we shot all the video with a couple of lights, a tripod, and an inexpensive camera.
+The investment was small, and we admittedly don’t have a huge amount of experience in directing video.
 But they turned out:

 Don’t feel intimidated by the video.
 Think of the 50% of your audience you might be missing, and jump on in.